Planning to Celebrate?

 Follow These 5 Tips for Fireworks Safety

-A Fourth of July celebration is not complete without fireworks, but this year social distancing will force many of us to host backyard light shows in lieu of attending events with large displays.
+A Fourth of July celebration is not complete without fireworks, but whether you’re watching a big display at an event or hosting a backyard light show, safety is key.
 And while consumer fireworks tend to be smaller in size and power, the threat of an injury remains the same, so it’s important to keep fireworks safety top of mind as you plan out this year’s July 4 celebration.

 How do you safely enjoy fireworks?
 Consider the following fireworks safety tips: